victorfyonemoto/install-packages-script/README.md

 `git clone https://github.com/victorfyonemoto/install-script.git`

-Make sure to edit the script and add or remove any packages necessary
+Make sure to edit the script, add or remove any packages necessary.

 #### Change file permissions

 `chmod +x install.sh`

-After making sure the necessary changes have been made run the script
+After making sure the necessary changes have been made run the script.

 #### Run the script with sudo!